Punzia/Pythoniac/README.md

 # Pythoniac
-Little bit of Python used with PHP
+Stuff used with Python + misc with PHP
-Maniac does Python stuff